Privacy and Data Protection Policy

 6.3.2 JSESSIONID - This is an improved and more secure version of the CFTOKEN/ CFID ColdFusion cookie described above.
 It again gives the user a unique ID for the duration of your session on the website and helps the website perform to the best of its ability.

 6.3.3 __utma - This is a Google Analytics cookie and tracks the number of times you have visited the Russell-Cooke website.

 6.3.4 __utmb and __utmc - This is another Google Analytics cookie and acts to calculate how long you have spent on the website in each session.

 6.3.5 __utmz - This Google Analytics cookie tracks what search engine you have visited the site from and which search terms you used to find the website.

 7.2 We cannot be responsible for the privacy policies and practices of sites and apps that are not operated by us, even if you access them via our Services.
 We recommend that you check the policy of each service you visit and contact its owner or operator if you have any concerns or questions.

 7.3 In addition, if you came to our Services via third party services, we cannot be responsible for the privacy policies and practices of the owners or operators of those third party services and recommend that you check the policy of that third party service and contact its owner or operator if you have any concerns or questions.

 8.2 If you use our Services while you are outside the EU, your information may be transferred outside the EU in order to provide you with those services.

 8.3 By submitting your personal information to us you agree to the transfer, storing or processing of your information outside the EU in the manner described above.

-If at any time you would like to contact us with your views about our privacy practices, or with any enquiry relating to your personal information, you can do so by way of our contact page.
+If at any time you would like to contact us with your views about our privacy practices, or with any enquiry relating to your personal information, you can do so by way of our live support system.